ang-des/portfolioAD/_portfolio/SQL Product Purchases.md

   AND state NOT IN('FL', 'GA');
 ````

-6. Write a query that returns the count of purchases from the zip codes 99652, 11065, and 66513.
+6. Write a query that returns the count of purchases from the zip codes 99652, 11065, and 66513.  <br><br>
 ```
 SELECT COUNT(*)
 FROM purchases
 WHERE zipcode IN(99652, 11065, 66513);
 ```

-7. Write a query that returns the count of all user_id records between 10 and 50, exclusive of the user_ids 20 and 30.
+7. Write a query that returns the count of all user_id records between 10 and 50, exclusive of the user_ids 20 and 30.  <br><br>
 ````
 SELECT COUNT(*)
 FROM purchases